89310637ming/ECE445_Lab_Notebook/Notebook/Ming/README.md

 Date: 3/6
 --
 - Figured out that the esp32 being used is not suitable.
- Cnfigured the general settings for Arduino.
+ Configured the general settings for Arduino.

 Date: 3/10